ttiimm/clox/README.md

 # clox
-An implementation of clox based on crafting interpreters book
+An implementation of clox based on crafting interpreters book.